 As mentioned above, there are many reasons why a child might be cared for by someone who is not the child's birth parent.
-In the case of a child becoming cared for by Family and Friends carers, there is a broad legal framework covering the various legal situations that can lead to a child being cared for in such arrangements.
+In the case of a child becoming cared for by a member of the Family or a friend, there is a broad legal framework covering the various legal situations that can lead to a child being cared for in such arrangements.
 These legal frameworks are set out in Appendix A.

-In a majority of cases, Family and Friends care is based on an informal arrangement, by agreement with those holding parental responsibility for the child.
+In a majority of those cases care provided by a family member or friend by agreement with those holding parental responsibility for the child.
 Providing the carer is a relative of the child (as defined by Section 105 of the Children Act 1989) or has parental responsibility for the child, there is no requirement to notify the local authority of the arrangement.
-Whilst most of these arrangements remain entirely private without any involvement from North Yorkshire County Council, where a child is assessed as being 'in need'; support may be provided under Section 17 of the Children Act 1989.
+Whilst most of these arrangements remain entirely private without any involvement from North Yorkshire Council, where a child is assessed as being 'in need'; support may be provided under Section 17 of the Children Act 1989.